 1. Create a new log with the pain, activity, treatment, medication, sleep, and mood information for a day in the past.

-2. Click on the History feature on the menu on the bottom of the screen (on mobile apps) or click on "History" on the top of the page (on web).
+2. Click on the Journal feature on the menu on the bottom of the screen (on mobile apps) or click on "Journal" on the top of the page (on web).

 4. Edit the Date & Time field in the log just as you would log on a daily basis.